Lady Gaga Performs Dramatic Costume Changes on Met Gala Red Carpet

 Fashion lovers could have predicted she would bring it (especially since she's co-hosting the annual soiree), but the pop sensation truly pulled out all the stops for the first Monday in May.

 Gaga put her own spin on the evening's theme, "Camp: Notes on Fashion."
-Her shocking pink dress literally stopped traffic since the lengthy train needed to be carried by five dancers, who were followed by a person pulling a pink wagon that read, "Haus of Gaga," in elegant script.
-Inside the carriage were clear luggage cases from Brandon Maxwell's Spring 2019 collection and a black phone from the '90s.
-To complete the look, the singer wore a matching pink bow and big black lashes that transformed into gold accents.
+Her shocking pink ensemble quite literally stopped traffic as her lengthy, 25-foot train needed to be carried by five dancers, who were followed by a person pulling a pink wagon that read, "Haus of Gaga," in elegant script.
+Inside the carriage were clear luggage cases from Brandon Maxwell's Spring 2019 collection, accessories like a hairbrush and sunglasses, cowboy hats inspired her Joanne era and a black phone from the '90s.

+To complete her debut look, Gaga wore a matching pink bow and larger-than-life lashes that transformed into gold accents at the tip.

-However, when she and Brandon Maxwell walked on the pink carpet they began an elaborate work of performance.
-Her entourage of men in tuxedos held black umbrellas as the artist slowly removed her jacket and hair-bow to reveal an asymmetrical black gown.
+However, when she and designer Brandon Maxwell walked on the pink carpet they began an elaborate work of performance art.
+An entourage of tuxedo-clad dancers held black umbrellas as the artist slowly removed her jacket and hair-bow to reveal an asymmetrical black gown.

-Then, in a move nobody expected, she removed the dramatic dark look to reveal a figure-hugging pink dress.
+Then in a move nobody expected, she removed the dramatic look to reveal a figure-hugging pink dress and menagerie of Tiffany & Co diamonds.
+(In total, E!
+News can confirm Gaga's jewelry was worth more than $1.75 million!)

 The artist paraded and posed in the pink dress, with full props in hand, as her personal glam squad helped the singer complete minor touch-ups to her blonde locks and impeccable makeup.

 Next, she slowly slipped out of the pink dress to reveal her black bra, fishnets and a pair underwear.
 In total, the artist pulled off four costume changes during her time on the pink carpet!